 What is the school doing to help control infection?

 Although schools no longer have ‘nit nurses’ or do termly checks we do still have an important role in supporting parents in managing the problem.
 By working closely with parents and our pupils and promoting the head lice policy we can hopefully make a difference.
-We will provide advice and support to parents by promoting our new campaign ‘Once a week, take a peek’, developing information on the school website to offer advice on detection and treatment and additional support from the school nurse if requested by a parent.
+We will provide advice and support to parents by promoting our new campaign ‘Once a week, take a peek’, and additional support from the school nurse if requested by a parent.
 If your child is suspected of having head lice we will inform you and request that you check your child and treat if necessary.

 What can I do as a parent to help control infection?

 As previously mentioned it is parental responsibility to detect and administer treatment for head lice to their own children.
-We would like you to check your child for head lice once a week using a nit comb which are available from the local chemist, Britton & Robson costing 39p.
-Attached to this letter is information regarding detection and treatment processes promoted through our ‘Once a week, take a peek’ campaign.
-Each week on a Friday, we will send a text message to you as a reminder to ‘take a peek!’ in your child’s hair.
+We would like you to check your child for head lice once a week using a nit comb which are available from the local chemist, From time to time you will receive ‘Once a week, take a peek’ messages to remind you of our campaign to ‘take a peek!’ in your child’s hair.
 This is a reminder to check your child’s hair as head lice don’t always cause an itchy scalp (head) so many people will be unaware that they are infected.
 We understand girls like to wear their hair down but we do request that long hair is tied up to minimise head to head contact in school.

 Treating head lice is not a problem.
 Detection and effective ongoing treatment of head lice is key to reducing the outbreaks.